atilatech/arthouse/README.md

 1. Deploy the smart contract: `npx hardhat run scripts/deploy.js --network [network]`
     - Celo Alfajores: `npx hardhat run scripts/deploy.js --network alfajores`
     - Polygon Mumbai: `npx hardhat run scripts/deploy.js --network mumbai`
+    - Ethereum Rinkeby: `npx hardhat run scripts/deploy.js --network rinkeby`

+Note: We use Ethereum Rinkeby because that's what Opensea uses, so our testnet NFTs will also be visible on Opensea.
 #### Troubleshooting

 If you see, the following doublecheck you set the correct credentials for your RPC URL: